Top

 Soloists to be announced

-Now in its 36th year, Voices of Ascension’s Candlelight Christmas Concerts are an enduring, cherished New York holiday ritual inside the glowing sanctuary of the Church of the Ascension.
-Beneath the warm shimmer of candlelight, this annual celebration gathers audiences in community, for music that reflects winter, wonder, and shared tradition.
+Now in its 37th year, Voices of Ascension’s Candlelight Christmas Concerts are an enduring, cherished New York holiday ritual inside the glowing sanctuary of the Church of the Ascension.
+Beneath the shimmer of candlelight, this annual celebration gathers audiences in community, for music that reflects winter, wonder, and shared tradition.

 These shows will sell out, get your tickets today!

-Our 2025-26 Season
+Our 2026-27 Season

 Sound Out of Silence